Nerve Supply Of Lower Limb Question And Answers

 Tibial Nerve Beginning

-• Larger subdivision of sciatic nerve in the back of thigh.
+• Larger subdivision of the sciatic nerve in the back of the thigh.

 Tibial Nerve Course

-• It runs vertically downwards from the superior angle to the inferior angle of the popliteal fossa.
+• Tibial Nerve runs vertically downwards from the superior angle to the inferior angle of the popliteal fossa.

-• In the popliteal fossa it crosses the popliteal artery from lateral to the medial side, superficial to it.
+• In the popliteal fossa, it crosses the popliteal artery from the lateral to the medial side, superficial to it.

-• It descends downwards to the back of leg as a neurovascular bundle along with the posterior tibial artery and passes deep to the flexor retinaculum.
+• The Tibial Nerve descends downwards to the back of the leg as a neurovascular bundle along with the posterior tibial artery and passes deep to the flexor retinaculum.

 Tibial Nerve Termination

-• It terminates as medial and lateral plantar nerves as it lies deep to flexor retinaculum.
+• Tibial Nerve terminates as medial and lateral plantar nerves as it lies deep in the flexor retinaculum.

 Tibial Nerve Branches and Innervations